-20. That proprietary directors representing significant shareholders must resign from the Board if the shareholder they represent disposes of its entire equity interest.
+20. That proprietary directors representing significant shareholders must resign from the board if the shareholder they represent disposes of its entire equity interest.
 They should also resign, in a proportional fashion, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors representing this shareholder.
-Complies [ ] Complies partially [ ] Explanation [ ] Not applicable [ X ] 21.
-That the board of directors may not propose the dismissal of any independent director before the completion of the director's term provided for in the articles of association unless the board of directors finds just cause and a prior report has been prepared by the appointments committee.
+Complies [] Complies partially [] Explanation [] Not applicable [X] 21.
+That the board of directors may not propose the dismissal of any independent director before the completion of the director's term provided for in the bylaws unless the board of directors finds just cause and a prior report has been prepared by the appointments committee.
 Specifically, just cause is considered to exist if the director takes on new duties or commits to new obligations that would interfere with his or her ability to dedicate the time necessary for attention to the duties attendant to his post as a director, fails to complete the tasks inherent to his or her post, or enters into any of the circumstances which would cause the loss of independent status in accordance with applicable law.
 The dismissal of independent directors may also be proposed as a result of a public share offer, joint venture or similar transaction entailing a change in the shareholder structure of the company, provided that such changes in the structure of the board are the result of the proportionate representation criteria provided for in Recommendation 16.
-Complies [ X ] Explanation [ ] 22.
-That companies establish rules requiring that directors inform the board of directors and, where appropriate, resign from their posts, when circumstances arise which may damage the company's standing and reputation Specifically, directors must be required to report any criminal acts with which they are charged, as well as the consequent legal proceedings.
-And that should a director be indicted or tried for any of the offences set out in company law legislation, the Board of Directors must investigate the case as soon as possible and, based on the particular situation, decide whether the director should continue in his or her post.
-And that the board of directors must provide a reasoned written account of all these events in its annual corporate governance report.
-Complies [ X ] Complies partially [ ] Explanation [ ]
+Complies [X] Explanation [] 22.
+Companies should establish rules obliging directors to disclose any circumstance that might harm the organisation's name or reputation, related or not to their actions within the company, and tendering their resignation as the case may be, and, in particular, to inform the board of directors of any criminal charges brought against them and the progress of any trial.
+When the board is informed or becomes aware of any of the situations mentioned in the previous paragraph, the board of directors should examine the case as soon as possible and, attending to the particular circumstances, decide, based on a report from the nomination and remuneration committee, whether or not to adopt any measures such as opening of an internal investigation, calling on the director to resign or proposing his or her dismissal.
+The board should give a reasoned account of all such determinations in the annual corporate governance report, unless there are special circumstances that justify otherwise, which must be recorded in the minutes.
+This is without prejudice to the information that the company must disclose, if appropriate, at the time it adopts the corresponding measures.
+Complies [X] Complies partially [] Explanation []